ansible/ansible/docs/docsite/rst/plugins/callback.rst

 Managing stdout
 ```````````````

 You can only have one plugin be the main manager of your console output.
-If you want to replace the default, you should define CALLBACK_TYPE = stdout in the subclass and then configure the stdout plugin in :doc:`ansible.cfg <../config>`.
+If you want to replace the default, you should define CALLBACK_TYPE = stdout in the subclass and then configure the stdout plugin in :ref:`ansible.cfg <ansible_configuration_settings>`.
 For example:

 .. code-block:: ini